Ibasquare/Cyberwalingalaxia2022/doc/part4/index.rst

-   disassemble method    # disassembles a specified function or a function fragment break line_nb|method  # insert breakpoint at line_nb (can be a method) info functions        # list all functions step                  # continue running your program until control reaches a different source line next                  # continue to the next source line in the current (innermost) stack frame continue              # continue execution until the next breakpoint. x[/n] addr            # examine the memory, where n is the number of words and
+   disassemble method    # disassembles a specified function or a function fragment break line_nb|method  # insert breakpoint at line_nb (can be a method) info functions        # list all functions info registers        # list all registers stepi (si)            # continue running your program until control reaches a different source line next                  # continue to the next source line in the current (innermost) stack frame continue              # continue execution until the next breakpoint. x[/n] addr            # examine the memory (addr), where n is the number of words x/s addr              # examine the memory (addr) as a string p $pc                 # display the value of pc (you can display any registers) set $pc = addr        # set the value of pc to a specific address
-                         # when addr is the address where you want GDB to begin displaying memory.
-   p $pc                 # display the value of pc set $pc = addr        # set the value of pc to a specific address

 If you need, you can use the `help` command to list all possible commands.
 There exists also various cheat-sheets available online such as `GDB_cheatsheet1 <https://gist.github.com/rkubik/b96c23bd8ed58333de37f2b8cd052c30>`_ or `GDB_cheatsheet2 <https://darkdust.net/files/GDB%20Cheat%20Sheet.pdf>`_